oils-for-unix/oils/doc/qsn.md

 'mu = &#x03bc;'                     <span class=comment># represented literally, not escaped</span>
 </pre>

-It's an adaptation of Rust's string literal syntax with two main use cases:
+It's an adaptation of Rust's string literal syntax with a few use cases:

+- To print filenames to a terminal.
+Printing arbitrary bytes to a terminal is bad, so programs like [coreutils]($xref) already have informal QSN-like formats.
 - To exchange data between different programs, like [JSON][] or UTF-8.
 Note that JSON can't express arbitrary byte strings.
-- To print filenames to a terminal.
-Printing arbitrary bytes to a terminal is bad, so programs like [coreutils]($xref) already have informal QSN-like formats.
+- To solve the "framing problem" over pipes.
+QSN represents newlines like `\n`, so literal newlines can be used to delimit records.

 Oil uses QSN because it's well-defined and parsable.
 It's both human- and machine-readable.